Industry Insights

 • Measure the impact of changes against baseline metrics

-• Expand feedback collection to include treatment-specific follow-ups
+• Expand feedback collection to include channel-specific recall follow-ups

 • Begin sharing aggregated feedback insights in team meetings

-The practices seeing the strongest results treat patient feedback not as a periodic survey project, but as a continuous listening system that informs every aspect of how they operate.
+The practices seeing the strongest results treat client feedback not as a periodic survey project, but as a continuous listening system that informs every operational aspect of how they run.

 The Competitive Advantage of Listening

-In a market where most dental clinics compete on convenience and price, the practices that differentiate on patient experience are winning.
+In a market where most dental clinics compete on convenience and price, the practices that differentiate on the operational client experience are winning.
 They have shorter wait times because feedback told them their scheduling was off.
-They have higher treatment acceptance because feedback revealed their communication needed work.
-They have lower no-show rates because feedback identified the barriers patients were facing.
+They have higher recall confirmation because feedback revealed their reminder cadence needed work.
+They have lower no-show rates because feedback identified the booking and billing barriers clients were facing.

-See how Customer Echo helps dental clinics reduce no-shows, improve treatment acceptance, and build lasting patient loyalty through AI-powered feedback intelligence.
+See how Customer Echo helps dental clinics reduce no-shows, improve recall reliability, and build lasting client loyalty through AI-powered operational feedback intelligence.